-“So we have gone straight to the source.
-We see Te Mania Angus as industry leaders and we know firsthand the benefits they have brought to us.”
+“We have gone straight to the source.
+We see Te Mania Angus as industry leaders and we know firsthand the benefits they have brought to us”.

 - Team Te Mania member since 2011